 Today, HIV rapid tests are available everywhere --- at any doctor’s clinic, hospitals, and other health institutions.
 There are even products sold online.

-Now, the question that begs to be asked is, “Are those reliable?
+Now, the question that begs to be answered is: “Are they reliable?
 How accurate are they?”

 The HIV test kits available online, on the other hand, have varying feedbacks from their consumers.
-Some of them are manufactured by pharmaceutical companies that claim that these are for real.
-The test kit contains some sort of a manual where you can read the instructions on how to proceed with the test.
-Most of these will require samples of certain body fluids (urine, saliva, etc.), and you can wait for the result in about a week.
-If you are uncertain with doing it on your own, you can ask the assistance of a trained medical person.
+Some of them are manufactured by pharmaceutical companies that claim that they are genuine.
+The test kit comes with a manual where you can read the instructions on how to proceed with the test.
+Most of these require samples of certain body fluids (urine, saliva, etc.), and you can wait for the result in about a week.
+If you are uncertain about doing it on your own, you can seek the assistance of a trained medical professional.

-Although home test kits have earned varying opinions from people, many still use them because of the privacy they are able to provide patients.
-At first instinct, individuals who think they are HIV positive will not want the whole world to know that they have the disease.
-They want to be spared from all the humiliation and embarrassment of being caught in waiting in a hospital corridor to get an HIV test.
+Although home test kits have earned varying opinions from people, many still use them because of the privacy they provide the patients.
+Instinctively, individuals who think they are HIV positive will not want the whole world to know that they have the disease.
+They want to be spared from all the humiliation and embarrassment of being seen waiting in a hospital corridor to get an HIV test.

-HIV, indeed, is something that we should not just take no notice of.
+HIV, indeed, is something that we should not simply ignore.
 It is an issue that encompasses a big sector of the society.
 It has been around for so long now.
 HIV awareness should be raised so that people will know how and why to prevent it.